Huntington Bancshares Incorporated (HBAN) Stock: A Look at the Analyst Recommendations

 HBAN) stock’s latest price update

-Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has increased by 1.67 compared to its previous closing price of 14.97.
-Nevertheless, the company has seen a -0.46% plunge in its stock price over the last five trading sessions.
+Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has decreased by -2.69 compared to its previous closing price of 13.74.
+Despite this, the company has experienced a -12.16% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/21/22 that Bitcoin, Netflix, Peloton, Coinbase: What to Watch in the Stock Market Today

 HBAN’s Market Performance

-Huntington Bancshares Incorporated (HBAN) has experienced a -0.46% fall in stock performance for the past week, with a 0.00% drop in the past month, and a -1.68% drop in the past quarter.
-The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 1.85% for HBAN.
-The simple moving average for the last 20 days is -0.50% for HBAN stock, with a simple moving average of 8.99% for the last 200 days.
+Huntington Bancshares Incorporated (HBAN) has seen a -12.16% fall in stock performance for the week, with a -13.41% decline in the past month and a -8.86% plunge in the past quarter.
+The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 2.41% for HBAN.
+The simple moving average for the last 20 days is -11.35% for HBAN stock, with a simple moving average of -4.51% for the last 200 days.

 Analysts’ Opinion of HBAN